Ryanair seeks EU okay for third Aer Lingus bid

 | BRUSSELS

-BRUSSELS Budget airline Ryanair (RYA.I) has asked EU antitrust regulators to approve its 694 million euros (539.6 million pounds) takeover bid -- its third -- for Ireland's Aer Lingus AERL.I, in what could be an uphill battle after an EU veto against a previous offer.
+BRUSSELS Budget airline Ryanair (RYA.I) has asked EU antitrust regulators to approve its 694 million euros ($841 million) takeover bid -- its third -- for Ireland's Aer Lingus AERL.I, in what could be an uphill battle after an EU veto against a previous offer.

 The European Commission, which acts as EU competition watchdog, said on its website on Thursday it would decide by August 29 whether to clear the deal.